 You get the picture.
 Be careful!

 Luckily, there are a few good resources out there that are free to use, and will sift out the scams.
-Check out this resource from The Penny Hoarder, which recommends you to all of the safe remote jobs you could want.
+Check out this free resource from The Penny Hoarder, which recommends you to all of the safe remote jobs you could want.

 Social media management, voiceover gigs, customer service jobs, writing work, marketing, logistics – there’s no shortage of jobs to find.
 Please feel free to ignore the vast amount of appointment setting and cold calling jobs, $10 per hour ain’t worth your time, you’re worth more than that, and they don’t deserve you.
 Can they be stepping stones?
 Sure.
 Have I been in those positions?
 Sadly, yes…think Sorry To Bother You circles of telemarketing hell.

-… Wait a second, let me un-cringe… Anyway, the career jobs, however, are opportunities that can allow you to travel.
+… Wait a second, let me un-cringe… Anyway, the career jobs, in contrast, are opportunities that can allow you to travel.
 These are jobs that you can just as easily do in a comfy chair in Brewhemia (a personal favorite coffee shop of mine in Edinburgh, Scotland), as in an office, so you may as well do it from Scotland.
 Or wherever else you want to travel.

 5. Teaching English Online